 - Cookies will stay fresh in an airtight container at room temperature for 2 days or in the refrigerator for up to 1 week.

-Make ahead tip: You'll want to bake this cookie dough right away as the baking powder is initially activated once wet.
+- Make Ahead Instructions: You’ll want to bake this cookie dough right away as the baking powder is initially activated once wet.
 You can, however, bake the cookies in step 4, cool completely, cover tightly, and store at room temperature for up to 3 days before continuing with step 5.
 Frosted or unfrosted cookies freeze well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving or frosting.

-Why are the ingredients room temperature?
-Here's exactly why!
-But, mostly, the butter will curdle with some of the batter ingredients are colder than it.
+- Room Temperature: This is important.
+The butter will curdle if some of the batter ingredients are colder than it.

-*If your batter isn't super thick-- thick somewhere between cookie dough and pancake batter-- try adding an extra 2-3 Tablespoons of flour before scooping and baking.
-The cookies spread too much if the batter isn't thick enough.
+- Batter Consistency: If your batter isn’t super thick– thick somewhere between cookie dough and pancake batter- try adding an extra 2-3 Tablespoons of flour before scooping and baking.
+The cookies spread too much if the batter isn’t thick enough.

-*I strongly suggest using full-fat sour cream in this cookie batter.
-Full-fat plain Greek yogurt works as well, but you'll get the most tender texture from sour cream.
-So keep that in mind!
+- Sour Cream: Use full-fat sour cream in this cookie batter.
+Full-fat plain Greek yogurt works as well, but you’ll get the most tender texture from sour cream.

-*You can use either natural-style or dutch-process cocoa powder in the icing.
-It doesn't matter since there is no leavening occurring.
-(Here's the difference between the two!)
-I prefer dutch-process or a dark cocoa, like Hershey's special dark cocoa.
+- Cocoa Powder: You can use either natural-style or dutch-process cocoa powder in the icing.
+It doesn’t matter since there is no leavening occurring.
+(Here’s the difference between the two.)
+I prefer dutch-process or a darker cocoa like Hershey’s Special Dark.